weaviate/weaviate-io/_posts/blog/2022-08-09-Using-Cross-Encoders-as-reranker-in-multistage-vector-search.md

 ## Cross-Encoder models

-Bi-Encoders models are not the only possible way of scoring pairs of data on similarity.
+Bi-Encoder models are not the only possible way of scoring pairs of data on similarity.
 A different strategy is using *Cross-Encoders*.
 Cross-Encoder models do not produce vector embeddings for data, but use a classification mechanism for data pairs instead.
 The input of the model always consists of a **data pair**, for example two sentences, and outputs a value between 0 and 1 indicating the similarity between these two sentences (Figure 3).
 So, individual sentences cannot be passed to a Cross-Encoder model, it always needs a **pair** of “items”.
 In terms of search, you need to use the Cross-Encoder with **each** data item and the search query, to calculate the similarity between the query and data object.

 ![Cross-Encoder](/img/blog/cross-encoders/cross-encoder.png)